 Patient Care Assistant (PCA)-A trained staff member who listens, supports, and encourages while assisting you through your daily routine.
 Our PCAs help make you comfortable while also assisting with your psychiatric educational groups.

-Recreational/Expressive Therapist-Provides individual and group therapy for behavioral, social, and physical goals through games, crafts, leisure education, creative expression, relaxation training, and other specialty groups.
+Recreational/Expressive Therapist-This therapist provides therapy for behavioral, social, and physical goals through games, crafts, leisure education, creative expression, relaxation training, and other specialty groups.

-Therapist/Social Worker-Individual therapy and family therapy is provided by the Social Worker and/or Marriage and Family Therapist.
-Therapists and Social Workers are active members of the treatment team and will act as the liaison between you, your family, and the treatment team.
+Therapist/Social Worker-Therapy and family therapy is provided by the social worker, professional counselor and/or marriage and family therapist.
+Therapists and social workers are active members of the treatment team and will act as the liaison between you, your family, and the treatment team, as well as providing meaningful therapeutic interventions for you.
 A therapist will function as your primary case manager.

 Your Treatment Goals